gmofishsauce/y4/yapl-1/README.md

 Variable declarations consist of the keyword V, a variable name, and an optional constant assignment.

-A constant assignment consists of = followed by a numeric constant.
+A constant assignment consists of = followed by a numeric constant as defined lexically.

 Function declarations consist of the keyword F, an identifier, and the function body.
 The identifier defines the function's name.